viniciusfcf/gitops-examples/README.md

 * Simplifies configuration, mainly with more than one environment to deploy
 * Update deployment if configmap is updated using `configMapGenerator`
 * Think twice before update `base` yamls, they affect all environments.

+## helm
+* Too complex to use with ArgoCD, besides the yaml files in git we have versions of the charts.
+Sounds like an unnecessary step if you are going to use ArgoCD.

 ## Building my helm chart